TERMS AND CONDITIONS – PURCHASING AN URBAN FRONT DOOR

 produced for the sole purpose of giving an approximate idea of the Goods referred to in them.
 Metal patterns, wood grain, colours and textures

 vary between samples of the same wood and metal finishes.
-The Supplied does not guarantee a specific grain or colour within the same wood
+The Supplier does not guarantee a specific grain or colour within the same wood

 material or a specific pattern or exact colour distribution on a metal finish for the final Goods.